 • Will attend a citizenship ceremony and make the declaration of fidelity.

-If you are a non-EU or Swiss national, you additionally have to prove:
+If you are a non-EU/EEA or Swiss national, you additionally have to prove:

-• Have been, and are now, legally resident in Ireland
+• You have been, and are now, legally resident in Ireland

 • Have built up enough reckonable residence in Ireland

-To apply for Irish citizenship (which leads to an Irish passport), there are several forms you must complete depending on your circumstances and which route you are going to claim Irish citizenship.
+To apply for Irish citizenship, you must complete several forms depending on your circumstances and the grounds for your claim to Irish citizenship.

 If you were born outside of Ireland to a parent who was an Irish citizen at the time of your birth or you have an Irish-born grandparent, your birth must first be entered into the Foreign Births Register.
 The personal documents required are: